Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Why there is pain after injections
+Why does pain occur after injections?

-- Necrosis of the tissues can arise as a result of several reasons.
-Among them, a large amount of irritant, introduced by mistake under the skin and an unsuccessful intravenous injection.
-This happens when both venous punctures are punctured when the prick is pierced, or the needle does not pierce any wall of the vein at all.
-If there was a drug ingestion in the subcutaneous space, it is necessary very quickly to take measures to localize its location.
+- Tissue necrosis can occur due to several reasons.
+Among them are a large amount of irritant injected under the skin by mistake and an unsuccessful intravenous injection.
+This happens when both venous walls are punctured during the injection, or the needle does not puncture either wall of the vein at all.
+If the drug has entered the subcutaneous space, it is necessary to take measures very quickly to localize its location.

 Who is to blame and what to do?